Shedding light on dark matter spikes through refractive neutrino masses

-In this framework, neutrinos acquire an effective refractive mass through coherent forward scattering on a background of ultralight dark matter (ULDM).
-The interaction is mediated by a light fermionic field, producing a potential that depends on the number density of ULDM particles and the cosmological redshift, and is given by~\cite{Sen:2023uga}
+\textbf{\emph{Neutrino potential and refractive mass -- }}In this framework, neutrinos acquire an effective refractive mass through coherent forward scattering on a background of ultralight dark matter (ULDM).
+The interaction is mediated by a light fermionic field, producing a potential that depends on the number density of ULDM particles and the cosmological redshift, and is given by $ V = m^2_{\rm dark}(y - \epsilon)/(2 E_R (y^2 - 1))$~\cite{Sen:2023uga}, where $y \equiv E_\nu/E_R$ and the resonance energy $E_R = m_f^2/(2m_\phi)$, where $m_f$ is the mass of the fermionic mediator and $m_\phi$ is the DM mass.
+The DM asymmetry is captured by $\epsilon$.
+The refractive mass is given by $m^2_{\rm dark} \equiv (g^2\, \rho_\phi)/m_\phi^2 $, where $\rho_\phi$ is the DM density and $g$ is the coupling between neutrinos and DM.